tfassbender/LegendOfAsamnir/README.md

 The items are dropped onto the map using the [ItemDropUtil](core/src/net/jfabricationgames/gdx/item/ItemDropUtil.java) class, that defines the static method `dropItems(ObjectMap<String, Float>, GameMap, float, float, boolean)` to randomly choose an item from the map and drop it at a position on the map.

 To drop a special item (like a special key to open a door), a different configuration must be used, because the normal drop items can't have special map properties.
 To drop special items the dropping object or enemy has to define the map property keys *specialDropType* (which defines the item type that is dropped by it's name) and *specialDropMapProperties* (which defines the map properties of the dropped object in JSON representation).

+### Event Items

+Event items are special types of items, that fire an event when picked up.
+The event type is an 'EVENT_ITEM_PICKED_UP' object from the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) enum.
+The string parameter can be configured in the map properties of the event item.
+The parameter object of the event is the picked up item itself.
+Usually these events are handled by the [GlobalEventListener](core/src/net/jfabricationgames/gdx/event/global/GlobalEventListener.java), whichs events are configured in the [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json) config file.

 ## Game Objects